• Train

 Concept of a Recurrent Neural Network (RNN)

 RNN models are widely used in Natural Language Processing (NLP) due to the superiority of processing the data with an input length that is not fixed.
-The task of the AI here is to build a system that can comprehend natural language spoken by humans, e.g., natural language modeling, word embedding, and machine translation.
+The task of the AI here is to build a system that can comprehend natural language spoken by humans.
+For example, natural language modeling, word embedding, and machine translation.

 In RNNs, each subsequent layer is a collection of nonlinear functions of weighted sums of outputs and the previous state.
-Thus, the basic unit of RNN is called a “cell”, and each cell consists of layers and a series of cells that enable the sequential processing of recurrent neural network models.
+Thus, the basic unit of RNN is called a “cell”, consisting of layers and series of cells enabling the sequential processing of recurrent neural network models.

 Examples of Recurrent Neural Network (RNN) Models

-1. Long Short-Term Memory (LSTM): LSTM models are designed to address the vanishing gradient problem.
-Through the incorporation of specialized memory cells and gating mechanisms, the learning of long-term dependencies in sequential data is made possible.
+1. Long Short-Term Memory (LSTM).
+LSTM models address the vanishing gradient problem.
+The incorporation of specialized memory cells and gating mechanisms makes the learning of long-term dependencies in sequential data possible.

 What’s Next With Deep Neural Networks